jonidelv/ngStarter/README.md

 ngStarter
 ============

-Starter for Angular-1x projects using John Papa style guide.
+Starter for Angular 1.x projects using John Papa style guide.
 Use node `>=6.3` and npm `>=3.10.3`

 ## Install dependencies